aa0051320/Pages/_Diablo_IV/Perfect Aspect - Seasonal.md

 - x2 After spending [200 - 100] Mana your next Firewall is free to cast and will destroy incoming Small Missiles.
 - x2 Charged Bolts pierce, but deal [60 - 40%] less damage to targets hit after the first.
 - x2 Each time Chain Lightning bounces, gain [1.5 - 3.0] Mana.
+- x2 Increases the Critical Strike Damage of Meteor and Fireball by x [20% - 40%].
+Double this bonus against Healthy enemies.
+- x2 Unstable Currents has a [10 - 20%] chance to cast an additional Shock Skill.
 - x2 While both bonuses from Esu's Ferocity Key Passive are active, your Attack Speed is increased by [40 - 50%].
 - x2 While Unstable Currents is not active, your Shock Skills have a [7 - 12%] chance to trigger a free cast from it.
-- x3 Unstable Currents has a [10 - 20%] chance to cast an additional Shock Skill.

 # Chest 4 (Non-Elemental)
 - x'1 Damaging an Elite enemy grants you a Barrier absorbing up to [X] damage for 10 seconds.
 This effect can only happen once every 30 seconds.
-- x'1 You Heal for [X] Life per second for each Close enemy, up to [X] Life per second.
+- x'2 You Heal for [X] Life per second for each Close enemy, up to [X] Life per second.
 - x0 After Immobilize wears off, enemies are Slowed by [40 - 60%] for 4 seconds.
 - x0 Basic Skills grant 20% Damage Reduction for [2.0 - 6.0] seconds.
 - x0 Critical Strikes grant [8.0 - 16.0%] Movement Speed for 1 second, up to 6 seconds.